Shared grouping cards will appear here after the planner templates and peak details finish loading.

 The idea dates to 1931 when Dartmouth librarian Nathaniel L. Goodrich outlined an early list.
 Refined USGS surveys and AMC guidelines eventually set the list at 48 peaks—adding Bondcliff and Galehead while excluding shoulder summits like Mt.
 Guyot and Mt.
 Clay.
 Readers should confirm criteria and routes with the Appalachian Mountain Club before planning trips.

 Peaks shown here reflect the summits recognized by the AMC at the time of publication.
-Tap a range filter to see the peaks clustered by geography, or click a summit name to open its detailed page.
+Tap a range filter to see the peaks clustered by geography, click a summit name to open its wiki entry, or use the Details action for the live peak page.
 Each row pulls live attributes from the NH48 manifest so the table stays synchronized with the photo-rich peak templates.

 Visit Official AMC 4000 Site for comprehensive details.
 Please confirm prominence, elevation, and trail guidance with the AMC before relying on this table.